DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* **Required**

 * `inputString_docField`
-	* Desctription: The name of the document field/TV which value is required to get.
+	* Description: The name of the document field/TV which value is required to get.
 		If the parameter is passed then the input string will be taken from the field / TV and `inputString` will be ignored.
 	* Valid values: `string`
 	* Default value: —

 * `inputString_docId`
-	* Desctription: ID of the document which field/TV value is required to get.
+	* Description: ID of the document which field/TV value is required to get.
 	* Valid values: `integer`
 	* Default value: `$modx->documentIdentifier` (the current document ID)

 * `inputString_rowDelimiter`
-	* Desctription: The input string row delimiter (when `inputString` is not JSON).
+	* Description: The input string row delimiter (when `inputString` is not JSON).
 	* Valid values:
 		* `string`
 		* `regexp`
 	* Default value: `'||'`

 * `inputString_colDelimiter`
-	* Desctription: The input string column delimiter (when `inputString` is not JSON).
+	* Description: The input string column delimiter (when `inputString` is not JSON).
 	* Valid values:
 		* `string`
 		* `regexp`
 	* Default value: `'::'`

 * `startRow`
-	* Desctription: The index of the initial row (indexes start at `0`).
+	* Description: The index of the initial row (indexes start at `0`).
 	* Valid values: `integer`
 	* Default value: `0`

 * `totalRows`
-	* Desctription: The maximum number of rows to return.
+	* Description: The maximum number of rows to return.
 	* Valid values:
 		* `integer`
 		* `'all'` — all rows will be returned
 	* Default value: `'all'`

 * `columns`
-	* Desctription: The indexes of columns to return (indexes start at `0`).
+	* Description: The indexes of columns to return (indexes start at `0`).
 	* Valid values:
 		* `stringCommaSeparated`
 		* `array`